 I can hear you thinking, “Where do we get these toxins?”
 Great question!

-Mercury’s common sources are dental amalgams, fish and vaccines.
-The Environmental Protection Agency has determined <0.1 µg ⁄ kg ⁄ d to be the safe daily intake of mercury.
-So let’s say you weigh 68kg (150lbs).
-According to the EPA a “safe” daily intake is 6.8 µg of mercury.
-It is estimated that one dental amalgam filling releases about 3 to 17 µg of mercury vapor per day.
-Large fish that eat other fish have the highest concentration of mercury.
-Swordfish for example has about 1 µg of mercury per ounce.
-Nine vaccines that contain thimerosol (50% mercury) as a preservative would give an estimated exposure of 62 µg of organic mercury.
-Are you still mystified how we get mercury??
-I’ve had patients tell me how they played with mercury in school.
-Now, thanks to our all-wise government, we have mercury in our light bulbs.
-CFL’s contain between 100 to 5000 µg of mercury.
+Mercury commonly comes from dental amalgams, fish, and vaccines.
+The Environmental Protection Agency has determined that a safe daily intake of mercury is less than 0.1 µg/kg/day.
+For example, if you weigh 68 kg (150 lbs.), the EPA considers 6.8 µg of mercury per day a “safe” intake.
+One dental amalgam filling releases an estimated 3 to 17 µg of mercury vapor per day.
+Large predatory fish that eat other fish contain the highest mercury concentrations; for example, swordfish has about 1 µg of mercury per ounce.
+Nine vaccines that contain thimerosal (50% mercury) as a preservative would result in an estimated exposure of 62 µg of organic mercury.

 Lead is all around us.
 Many of us grew up pumping leaded gasoline into our cars.
 Lead can be in paint, plumbing, batteries, toys, electronic equipment, ceramic products, caulking, military equipment, ammunition and motor oil.
 Lead is in our soil and therefore can be in our food and water.
 Lead, as well as all the other heavy metal toxins, transfers from mom to baby, so if mom has these toxins the baby will also be born with them.
 The real problem here is that once we are exposed to these toxins our bodies tend to hold on to them and accumulate them over our entire lives.

 Cadmium is in tobacco smoke, silver solder, phosphate fertilizers and our soil.
-Cadmium can be in the air and food.
-The World Health Organisation has established a tolerable weekly intake for cadmium at 7 µg/kg of body weight.
-So that’s about of 70 µg of cadmium for the average 70-kg (154 lb) man and 60 µg of cadmium per day for the average 60-kg (132 lb) woman.
+Additionally, cadmium can be in the air and food.
+The World Health Organization has established a tolerable weekly intake for cadmium at 7 µg/kg of body weight.
+So that’s about of 70 µg of cadmium for the average 70-kg (154 lb.) man and 60 µg of cadmium per day for the average 60-kg (132 lb.) woman.
 It is generally accepted that the average person gets 10 to 25µg of cadmium a day from food.
 One cigarette has 1 to 2 µg of cadmium.
 Fossil fuel power generation plants, and the iron and steel industry are places where cadmium may be present.
 Cadmium levels are higher in the air and soil in areas that have industries that use cadmium.

-Exposure to these toxins does not equal absorption of them.
-A person who has a body that is stocked full of good minerals and nutrients will not absorb as much as a person who is marginal in these nutritional status.
+Exposure to these toxins does not equal absorption.
+A person whose body contains ample minerals and nutrients absorbs less than a person with marginal nutritional status.

-The real takeaway is that everyone ought to be tested for mercury, lead and cadmium, especially if they have been diagnosed with high blood pressure, high cholesterol, heart attacks, stroke, cardiac arrhythmias, carotid artery stenosis and atherosclerosis.
-The standard drugs prescribed for these cardiovascular diseases come with all sorts of other problems.
-Statins are frequently prescribed to lower cholesterol.
-The FDA now puts a warning label on statins because they cause diabetes.
+The real takeaway is that everyone should test for mercury, lead, and cadmium—especially those diagnosed with high blood pressure, high cholesterol, heart attacks, stroke, cardiac arrhythmias, carotid artery stenosis, or atherosclerosis.
+Standard drugs that clinicians prescribe for these cardiovascular diseases cause a range of additional problems.
+Clinicians frequently prescribe statins to lower cholesterol.
+The U.S. Food and Drug Administration now requires a warning label on statins because they can cause diabetes.

 Often folks reluctantly go on these drugs because the alternative of death is worse than the drug.
 What if the whole time the problem was a mercury, lead or cadmium toxicity problem that could be cured?
 That was the situation with one of my patients.
 I have been treating him for his back problem but one day we got talking about all the drugs he was on.